RohitKS7/Dev-OverFlow-Application/README.md

 > TIPS :

+- Start by modifying favicon, title etc. in layout.tsx

 - After everything is installed do `ctrl+shift+p` in vs-code and run `relod window`

 - Always remember to do `stash (untracked included)` which will remove all changes made in application before creating a new branch and in new branch do `stash (latest)` to add all the previous changes.
 Next publish the branch.